 NS1’s Cloud-Managed DDI is a hybrid solution where NS1 manages core cloud-based services while various edge service components run on customer-controlled nodes across a distributed network.
 You can manage all services, components, and nodes within the NS1 Connect platform using NS1’s Fleet and Service Management tools.

 A service is a logical grouping of capabilities within the NS1 Connect platform.
 They include DNS, DHCP, Monitoring, and more.
-Services are deployed across networks via their service components which are software modules representing specific capabilities related to that service.
+Services are deployed to edge nodes via their service components which are software modules representing specific capabilities related to that service.
 When deploying a service to a node, you will specify which of that service’s associated components to deploy so that each node is automatically provisioned with only the components needed.
 This gives you flexibility over what runs where within your network, and allows you to add and remove service components dynamically as needed.

 Cloud-Managed DDI incorporates both cloud-managed and edge services.
 Cloud-managed services are deployed to the NS1 control plane and are hosted, managed, and maintained by NS1.
 The control plane runs the NS1 REST API, NS1 Connect portal, notification subsystems, and hosts configuration data in the system’s central database.
 Edge services (e.g., DNS, DHCP, MONITOR) are distributed across a DDI network via their service components which specify which mode or capability of that service should be running on that node.
 Edge service components and nodes are configured, managed, and maintained by a system operator within your organization.